 The Late Show with Stephen Colbert

-This is a new category, so there is no obvious favorite.
-Which is yours?
-Join and vote!
+This is a new category, so there are no returning nominees.

-The members and volunteers of Coffee Party USA will vote for their favorite nominees over the next two weeks, at the end of which Coffee Party USA will announce the winners on its blog and Facebook page.
-If you want to become one of the voters for this or future Golden Coffee Cups, click on the blue “Become A Member” button on the lower right corner of your screen.
-Voting will happen on a members-only Facebook group.
+The members and volunteers of Coffee Party USA will vote for their favorite nominees over the next three weeks, at the end of which Coffee Party USA will announce the winners on its blog and Facebook page.

-Coffee Party USA ia a 501c(4) nonprofit social welfare organization dedicated to empowering and connecting communities to reclaim our government for the people.
-To support its efforts, which include educating the public on our website and on our Facebook page, registering people to vote with our partners TurboVote and National Voter Registration Day, and reminding them to vote through our Voter Buddy program, please consider donating.
-A donation of $10.00 for ten years of Coffee Party USA is recommended.
-Ten dollars will also buy our partner stamp with Stamp Stampede to stamp money out of politics.
-For those who wish to give at a higher level of support and be more involved in the organization, please consider becoming a member, which will allow you to vote for future Golden Coffee Cup nominees and winners.
-To do the valuable work of the Coffee Party, volunteer.
-Not only will Coffee Party USA thank you for it, so will the country!
+Coffee Party USA is a 501c(4) nonprofit social welfare organization dedicated to empowering and connecting communities to reclaim our government for the people.
+Its efforts include educating the public on our website and on our Facebook page, registering people to vote with our partners TurboVote and National Voter Registration Day, and reminding them to vote through our Voter Buddy program.

 Coffee Party USA Secretary